wso2/docs-mi/en/docs/develop/creating-artifacts/data-services/creating-data-services.md

 The data service should now have the query element added.

-### Adding a Resource
+### Add a resource

-Use this section to configure an REST resource for invoking the data service.
+Use this section to configure an REST resource to invoke the data service.

 1. Select **REST** and click on **+ Resource** to add a REST resource.